jnr/jnr-ffi/docs/TypeMappings.md

 ### Enums

-Native enums can be mapped using any Java integral numeric types such as `int` or `Int`, or by using a similarly valued Java enum to the native one.
+Native enums can be mapped using any Java integral numeric types such as `int` or `Integer`, or by using a similarly valued Java enum to the native one.

 For example the C enum: